Introduction:

 Circuit 3: Green

-In this overview, a trailer brake valve has not yet been included, because on this page we first focus on the basics of the air brake system of the motor vehicle.
-On the page: trailing vehicle brake the schematic above is expanded with, among other things, the trailer brake valve, the associated components and additional air lines.
+This overview does not yet include a trailer brake valve, because on this page we first focus on the basics of the air brake system of the truck.
+On the page: trailer brake the diagram above is expanded with, among other things, the trailer brake valve, the associated components and additional air lines.

 Air brake codings:

-The air brake system of a truck consists of multiple circuits, such as those of the service brake, parking brake, accessories and air suspension.
-When coupling a trailer (towed vehicle), one circuit of the brake system is extended.
-When maintaining, repairing or troubleshooting, it is important to find the correct components and lines.
-To keep this clear, all inlets and outlets of the valves are provided with codings.
-From these codings you can see where the line comes from and where it goes.
+The air brake system of a truck consists of several circuits, such as the service brake, parking brake, accessories and air suspension.
+When a trailer (drawbar trailer) is coupled, one circuit of the brake system is extended.
+During maintenance, repair or troubleshooting it is important that the correct components and lines are found.
+To keep things clear, all inlets and outlets of the valves are provided with codings.
+These codings show where the line comes from and where it goes.
 The codings can be found in line diagrams and function diagrams.

 1: Air supply (inlet) to a component

-2: Air outlet (outlet) from one component to another component
+2: Air discharge (outlet) from one component to another

 3: Vent / blow-off opening to the outside air